Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Large death rate asymptotic analysis

+In Fig.~\ref{fig:U0Asymptotics}(b) we plot $\ell(z)$ over time, and observe that it tends to a constant $\approx -1.953$ as $z\to \infty$.
+Using this we determine that the prefactor is

+In writing \eqref{eq:U0AsymptoticBehaviour}, the constant of the translation $z_0$ may be thought of as a reference point in the outer region, corresponding to the point where $U_0$ takes a specific (order one) value.
+Indeed, this value may also be estimated from the numerical solution by fitting \eqref{eq:U0AsymptoticBehaviour}, with our computed value of $A_0$, to the numerical solution.
+We show this fit in Fig.~\ref{fig:U0Asymptotics}(c).
+While the numerical value of $z_0$ is arbitrary, as the problem is translationally invariant, we find that it corresponds to the point where $U_0(z_0) \approx 0.149$.
+In terms of the asymptotic structure of the problem, what is important is that $z_0$ is a point in the outer region where $U = O(1)$ is a fixed value.

-As $z$ increases, the system \eqref{eqs:odeSystem} reaches an intermediate region in which the effect of subcritical wave speed ($\delta > 0$) becomes important.
-Since this effect is to reduce the wave speed below the critical value $2$, the leading order Fisher--KPP approximation is pushed into the regime in which the origin is a stable spiral.
+We now consider the intermediate region in which the effect of subcritical wave speed ($\delta > 0$) becomes important while $V$ is still exponentially small.
+As the wave speed is below the critical value $2$, the leading order Fisher--KPP approximation is pushed into the regime in which the origin is a stable spiral.
 That is,